 For many of us, when we hear the word “trauma”, this often conjures up vivid mental images of life-threatening injuries or damage that will require the talents of a surgeon to fix.
 This isn’t necessarily the cause; trauma simply describes any physical damage.
-When it comes to your dental health, this can be something as simple as biting the inside of your cheek or an accidental knock against your jaw.
+When it comes to your dental health, this can be something as simple as biting the inside of your cheek or an accidental knock against your jaw or tooth.

 Even if you suffer such a minor physical injury against the inside of your mouth or your face that it doesn’t initially leave any recognizable signs such as bruising, your body may still be responding.
 As your mouth has so much specialized soft tissue like your gums, swelling (and often pain associated with it) become much more noticeable.

 An abscess may not qualify the most “sudden” as some of the other causes for mouth swelling and pain, but it can certainly be considered one of the most dangerous health causes.
 The underlying cause for a tooth abscess is a bacterial infection, and depending on which type of bacteria has created the abscess, the danger it poses ranges from tooth loss to life-threatening infection.

 The abscess itself is a pocket or bubble-like lump, often around an infected tooth.
 It can cause severe pain around the tooth that can even be felt around the throat, jaw, sinuses, or sometimes even the ear.
 In some cases, swelling can also affect these areas, making them sore and tender to the touch.